 Do you find yourself at art shows analyzing what the artist was thinking when they made their work?
 Are you deeply sensitive to the concerns of others?
 Do you want to use your artistic talents to help people?
 You might just make a great art therapist!
 What is an art therapist, you ask?
 Art therapists help everyone from children to people with PTSD, using art to guide the therapy process.

-We’ve put together a guide on how to get started in art therapy, which will cover how to become an art therapist, what’s involved in an art therapy career, and how to put together a stellar online portfolio that will help you net more art therapy clients.
+We’ve put together a guide on how to get started in art therapy, which will cover how to become an art therapist, what’s involved in an art therapy career, and how to put together a stellar online portfolio website that will help you net more art therapy clients.
 Let’s get started!

 What is Art Therapy?
 What Does an Art Therapist Do?